Home 70s Culture & Lifestyles 70s Music Contact

 Made for Television Movies

-william devane The movie "The MIssiles of October" was a perfectly crafted true-life thriller about the terrifying event that happened in the world in October of 1962.
-William Devane's portrayal of John F. Kennedy was nothing short of amazing.
-Below is a concise sampling of 70's made for television movies that tackled some of the most taboo and controversial subjects ever considered for mainstream audiences.
-Among these topics that wouldn't even be permitted at the dinner table, let alone prime time TV screens include: Homosexual relationships, extreme child abuse, male prison rape, racism, interracial love affairs, sexual problems, sexual reassignment, (two of these films featured Robert Reed as a man addicted to making obscene phone calls, and the other as a man who changes to a woman), political scandals, and compelling non-fiction.
+'70s made for television movies tackled some of the most taboo and controversial subjects ever considered for mainstream audiences.
+Topics that wouldn't even be permitted at many dinner tables came to life on American TV screens.
+Some of these include: Homosexual relationships, extreme child abuse, male prison rape, racism, interracial love affairs, sexual problems, and sex change operations.
+In the movie "The Secret Night Caller" America's favorite dad Robert Reed portrayed a man obsessed with making obscene phone calls.
+In a 2-part episode of "Medical Center" titled "The Fourth Sex", Reed also played a closeted homosexual doctor who underwent sexual reassignment. political scandals, and compelling non-fiction.
 These films were incredibly well-done, and should be considered as some of the finest films ever made, TV notwithstanding.

-robby benson and jan-michael vincentThe Made-for-TV moviesintroduced two teen heart throbs who actually went on to do very excellent work: Robby Benson and Jan-Michael Vincent.
+robby benson and jan-michael vincentMade-for-TV moviesintroduced two teen heart throbs who actually went on to do very excellent work: Robby Benson and Jan-Michael Vincent.
 Robby Benson was extremely popular with made for television films like: "The Death of Ritchie", "All the Kind Strangers", and "Ode to Billie Joe".
-Jan-Michael Vincent appeared in: "Tribes" and went straight to a career of movies and parts on various televison series'.
+Jan-Michael Vincent appeared in: "Tribes" and went straight to a career of movies and parts on various televison series'. linda blairFresh from "The Excorcist", teen actress Linda Blair became America's young and innocent victim once again in a string of exploitive TV Movies like "Born Innocent", "Sara T: Portrait of a Teenage Alcoholic, and "Sweet Hostage".